Skip to content

 Name Type Description Default

-lang Optional[Iterable[str]]
+lang Optional[collections.abc.Iterable[str]]

 List of languages to get the main score for.